From the dish, to sound. TasteTune creates music inspired by flavor.

 ジョロフライスの誕生はウォロフ族と密接に関係します。

-The birth of Jollof Rice is closely related to the Wolof tribe.
+The origin of Jollof rice is closely tied to the Wolof people.

-The Wolof people are an ethnic group living in West Africa, mainly in Senegal.
-They once established a country called the Jolof Empire.
+The Wolof people are an ethnic group living in and around Senegal in West Africa.

 The staple foods at that time were rice and millet dishes made with locally grown ingredients, and tomatoes and spices were not yet common.